-Before the competition, teams will write a brief exploring and analyzing the key issues and implications related to the cyber incident described in the scenario materials.
-The length of the brief is limited to 500 words page in length.
-Further detailed instructions can be found in the document "Written Brief Instructions."
+Before the competition, teams will write a policy brief exploring the challenges faced by state, military, and industry actors related to the cyber incident described in the scenario materials.
+The brief must also recommend appropriate actions and policy responses for the actors involved.
+The length of the brief is limited to five single-sided pages in length.
+Further detailed instructions will be distributed to teams selected for the competition.

 The qualifying round, held on day one, consists of 10 minute oral presentations, followed by 10 minutes to answer direct questions from a panel of judges.
 At the conclusion of the round, teams will receive feedback from the judges who will score students based on their oral presentations.
-The judges' score on the oral presentation will be combined with the team score from the written brief submitted in advance of the competition (see Rule 7 below).
+The judges' score on the oral presentation will be combined with the team score from the more detailed written policy brief submitted in advance of the competition (see Rule 7 below).